Weifeng Zhang

 Area: Time Series Forecasting, Representation Learning, and Disentanglement.

 Motivated by the success of disentangled variational autoencoder in computer vision and classical time series decomposition, we propose LaST that infers a couple of representations that depict seasonal and trend components of time series.
-Extensive experiments demonstrates its superiority on the time series forecasting task.
+Extensive experiments demonstrate its superiority on the time series forecasting task.

-CausalRD: A causal view of Rumor Detection via Eliminating Popularity and Conformity Biases[Link]
+CausalRD: A Causal View of Rumor Detection via Eliminating Popularity and Conformity Biases

 Weifeng Zhang, Ting Zhong, Ce Li, Kunpeng Zhang, Fan Zhou